ogghead/ds-hw/wrangling/README.md

 these districts are competitive, meaning that the winner of the election is not a "sure thing" based on the voters in the districts.
 However, for a variety of reasons, many of these districts are not very competitive.
-We're going to look at the 2014 election and see which districts are competitive.
+We're going to look at the 2014 election for the 114th congress and see which districts are competitive.
 This also gives us a chance to play around with some continuous data (well, sort of; we'll assume votes are continuous even though you can't have a fractional vote).